 6 Things to Consider When Exploring Colleges

 It's never too early to start exploring colleges.
-Students should think about the characteristics of a school that would be a good fit for them—with over 4,000 colleges and universities across the U.S. (and 100+ in Oregon), there will be several that will be a good match!
-Students should start by considering the following things:
+Think about the characteristics of a school that would be a good fit for you—with over 4,000 colleges and universities across the U.S. (and 100+ in Oregon), there will be several that will be a good fit!
+Start by considering the following things:

 ❶ Majors & Programs